Algebra and Combinatorics of the Brion map on Generalized Permutahedra

 Since the vertices of $\pi_I$ are exactly the orbit of $v$ under the action of the symmetric group $S_I$ on $\mathbb{R}I$ by permuting coordinates, each chain over $I$ appears as a poset corresponding to a vertex of $\pi_I$ exactly once. \end{proof}

+We can also consider the Brion map on the Hopf algebra of standard permutahedra $\Pi$ by applying the Fock functor.
 All chains on $n$ elements belong to the equivalence class $c_n$ of unlabelled chains.
 So after applying the Fock functor to $\nPI$ to pass to the Hopf algebra $\Pi$ of standard permutahedra, the Brion map becomes